Payment processing best practices: A guide for businesses

 For example:

-• Ecommerce and retail: These businesses rely on fast checkout speed.
-Digital wallets, one-click payments, and strong fraud screening are essential.
-Including multiple payment methods for B2B marketplaces widens reach and can increase order completion rates.
+• Ecommerce and retail: The ability to check out fast is significant in these industries.
+Digital wallets, one-click payments, and strong fraud screening are important.
+Including multiple payment methods for B2B marketplaces broadens your reach and can increase order completion rates.

 Here’s what you should plan to integrate:

-How can I improve my payment approval rates?
+How can you improve payment approval rates?

 Every decline is lost revenue.
 In B2B, the amounts are generally larger, so even a small dip in approval rates can have an outsized impact.